danrevah/ngx-pipes/README.md

   $ npm install ng2-pipes --save
   ```

-2. You could either add into your module `imports` the `NgPipesModule` in order to add all of the pipes, Or add a specific module such as `NgArrayPipesModule`, `NgStringPipesModule`, `NgMathPipesModule` or `NgBooleanPipesModule`.
+2. You could either add into your module `imports` the `NgPipesModule` in order to add all of the pipes, Or add a specific module such as `NgArrayPipesModule`, `NgObjectPipesModule`, `NgStringPipesModule`, `NgMathPipesModule` or `NgBooleanPipesModule`.

   ```typescript
   import {NgPipesModule} from 'ng2-pipes';